Meknes Travel Guide, Uncovering the Enchanting City

 Navigating Meknes: Understanding the Meknes Morocco Map

-To make the most of your time in Meknes, it's essential to familiarize yourself with the city's layout and key areas.
+To make the most of your time in Meknes, it's essential to familiarize yourself with the city's layout and critical areas.
 The Meknes Morocco map can be broadly divided into two main sections: the ancient Medina and the modern Ville Nouvelle.

-The Medina, or old city, is where you'll find the majority of Meknes' historical landmarks and attractions.
+The Medina, or old city, is where you'll find most of Meknes' historical landmarks and attractions.
 The area is enclosed by 40 kilometers of defensive walls and can be accessed through several impressive gates, the most notable of which is the Bab Mansour.
 Within the Medina, the streets are narrow and winding, often leading to hidden treasures such as stunning riads, bustling souks, and tranquil gardens.

 On the other hand, Ville Nouvelle is the modern, more European-inspired section of Meknes, complete with wide boulevards, contemporary buildings, and numerous shops and restaurants.
 This area offers a more relaxed atmosphere compared to the chaotic charm of the Medina, making it an excellent place to unwind after a day of exploration.